PALM VALLEY GOLF CLUB - North/South Course (623-935-2500)

-The Palms Course is a true championship design.
+The North/South Course is a true championship design.
 There are 5 sets of tees, with the Championships playing to over 7000 yards and the mid tees (whites) at 6160.
 The slope

 rating ranges from 133 to 112, so you can choose your own medicine.
 Though surrounded by desert and waste areas, the Palms generally has sufficient room on the fairways

 and lots of dormant grass bordering both sides.
 This is much easier to hit out of than the types of rough encountered on northern courses.
 The greens throughout the layout are of

 medium size and in good shape.
 Rotating pin placement (info provided on score cards) information will help you discern which clubs to use on your approaches.
 Stakes at 100,